-Capital Assets -The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2016 amounts to approximately \$22,795,000, net of accumulated depreciation.
-This investment in capital assets includes land, buildings and system improvements, machinery and equipment and reflects an increase of approximately \$893,000.
-This increase was a result of current year additions exceeding capital additions.
+Capital Assets -The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2017 amounts to approximately \$22,173,000, net of accumulated depreciation.
+This investment in capital assets includes land, buildings and system improvements, machinery and equipment and reflects a decrease of approximately \$622,000.
+This decrease was a result of current year depreciation exceeding capital additions.